cathua/project2/README.md

 ## Models & Associations

-Coffee 4&#183;2 utilizes three models, and one many-to-many association.
+Coffee 4&#183;2 utilizes three model, and one many-to-many association.
 The three models are `user`, `meetup`, and `coffeeshop`.
 The many-to-many association exists between `user` and `meetup`, as a single user has many meet-ups, and a single meet-up takes in two users.
 The model and its corresponding join table, `userMeetup`, is structured so that it can potentially take in more than two users, to facilitate group meet-ups.
 The entity-relationsip diagram is as follows.

 ![ERD](https://github.com/cathua/project2/blob/master/ERD.png "Entity-Relationship Diagram")

+These models make it possible to use our RESTful routes, allowing us to GET, POST, PUT, and DELETE users and meet-ups.

+## Routes

+The user is able to, as stated in the overview, create a new user.
+This is done using a post request.
+Upon making a new account within the application, users are able to log in with another post request.
+If either the sign-in or log-in functions fail (either because of duplicate usernames or invalid username/password combinations), a get requests renders an error page.
+Within the app, get requests render the user's profile, their meet-ups, and edit pages.
+Put requests are able to update the user's information and meet-up information, post requests create new meet-ups, and delete requests remove meet-ups from the user's page.

+## Testing

+Using `supertest` and `supertest-session`, the tests are able to render secure pages and log in.
+Further information to come on this.